Chop Gate

-Chop Gate (/ˌtʃɒp ˈjæt/ CHOP-_-YAT) is a small village in the North York Moors national park, North Yorkshire, England.
+Chop Gate (locally /ˌtʃɒp ˈjæt/ CHOP-_-YAT) is a small village in the North York Moors national park, North Yorkshire, England.
 Historically part of the North Riding of Yorkshire, the village is situated 7.5 mi south east of Stokesley and 12.5 mi north of Helmsley.

-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District.
+It is now administered by the unitary North Yorkshire Council.

+Location

 The village is at the point where the roads to Bilsdale and Raindale meet.
 Chop Gate is on the B1257 road between Helmsley and Stokesley.

-Chop Gate's name probably comes from the Old Norse word 'kaupr' meaning 'pedlar' or 'chapman', and 'gata' which means 'road'.
+The annual Bilsdale agricultural show takes place during August each year at Thornhill Farm, just outside Chop Gate.

 Religion

 St Hilda's Anglican Church

-St Hilda's Anglican church, in Chop Gate, which opened in 1853, is between the hamlets of Urra and Seave Green.
-There has been a church in Chop Gate, since 1122.
+St Hilda's Anglican church, which opened in 1853, is located between the hamlets of Urra and Seave Green, to the north of Chop Gate.
+There has been a church in Chop Gate since 1122.

 Chop Gate former Methodist Church

 There is a Methodist church building in Chop Gate.
-The church dates from 1858, according to the sign over the door, but was converted to residential apartments, in 2016.
+The church, which was part of the church's Stokesley circuit, dates from 1858, according to the sign over the door.
+It was converted into residential apartments in 2016.